On The Role of Reasoning in the Identification of Subtle Stereotypes in Natural Language: Methodology

-In order to deterministically extract the answer from the language model, we prompt the model to choose from one of the three options, each denoted by a letter: A, B, and C. We explored a number of ways to encourage the model to quote the exact letter in its output.
-Examples include writing the answer choice in upper case letters \verb!A!, wrapping the letter choices in markdown bold syntax \verb!**A**!, and wrapping the letters in bold HTML tags \verb!<b>A</b>!.
-Empirically, we observed that wrapping the letter choices in bold HTML tags helped produce the most consistent output.
-We hypothesize that the code pretraining of the foundation model is responsible for this behavior and leave detailed explorations for future research \cite{yu2020score}.
-We parse the HTML tags using regular expressions to extract the answer choices (A, B, or C) from the output.
-In the unlikely event that the model produces more than one tag, only the first tag will be considered.
-We discard generations that do not return a match.
+To facilitate answer extraction from the generations, the model is prompted to choose from three options: A, B, and C. Several ways to encourage the model to delineate its selection were explored.
+Examples include, using uppercase letters (\verb!A!), markdown bold syntax (\verb!**A**!), and bold HTML tags (\verb!<b>A</b>!).
+Empirically, enclosing the letter choices in bold HTML tags produced the best results.
+We speculate that code-based pretraining is responsible for this behavior, leaving further exploration for future work \cite{yu2020score}.
+The HTML tags are parsed using regular expressions.
+In the rare event that the model produces more than one tag, the first tag is used.
+Generations that do not return a match are discarded as unparseable.